angulardart/angular/doc/faq/di.md

 that users would run into a runtime error in some cases (but not others).

-Part of the issue with this request is it fundamentally conflicts with the goal of dependency injection, which is being able to override providers.
+Part of the issue with this request is it fundamentally conflicts with the goal of dependency injection in Angular, which is being able to override providers.
 Lets look at an example of dependency injection _without_ a framework:

 ```dart
 class CoffeeMachine {